mklindtner/dtu-softwareTech/1sem/operationsystems/readme.md

 ## Program Environment: <br />
 This program has been tested on: Windows10 running wsl2:ubuntu 18.04 The program is an imitation of a shell, once running a user should be able to do any command implemented in their basic shell together with a range of predefined command.
-Some of these are included in the Examples.
+Some of these are included in the "list of commands".

 ## Usage (Assumes Clang is used): <br />